top of page

 The theory goes, that animals who are able to extract the most survival and reproduction value from each hour of each day while trying to minimize predation-risk will be the ones most likely to survive and reproduce in the long-run.
 Naturally, there is also a good deal of variability in individual behavioural and cognitive biases in most animal populations, but in general, when we go out to measure animal behaviour in the wild, we should expect to see most animals in the wild doing a “pretty good job” at balancing risks vs. rewards by taking enough chances to make sure they eat sufficiently but not over-feeding to the point that over-exposes them to predation risk, or reduces their ability to escape if a predator appears.

 All of these concepts are based on a rather surprising assumption that food resources are not distributed uniformly in the environment, but are present in patches of high resource density.
 This is in fact, what I saw during my chipmunk behaviour research.
-The Canadian forest where I did that research has many tree species, perhaps 25 species of trees, three of which (maple, oak, beech) are considered "masting tree species".
+The Canadian forest where I did that research has many tree species, perhaps 25 species of trees, three of which (maple, oak, and beech) are considered "masting tree species".
 That means that they produce seeds pretty much every year, but every few years, each tree has a "mast" year where it produces several times the normal number of seeds.
 Seeds are produced in summer and fall in the autumn, as the chipmunks are trying to cache seeds in their burrow/larder to survive on during the winter.
 It is to each chipmunk's advantage to try to collect seeds under a tree that has masted in that particular year, until the number of seeds under that tree, i.e.: in this tree's patch, declines to the number of seeds the average tree produces in a "non-mast" year.
-At that time it is to that chipmunk's advantage to find another tree that has masted this year and collect seeds there.
-This attracts chipmunks in neighbouring burrow/larders to forage together under the same trees, encouraging them to socialize together -- usually in an "agonistic" manner.
-It turns out that chipmunks continue to capture seeds from a patch for at least two or three minutes beyond the average rate of prey capture has fallen to or below the average of a tree that has not masted.
+At that time it is to that chipmunk's advantage to find another tree that has masted this year and collect seeds there -- all in order to try to maximize their rate of prey capture.
+This attracts chipmunks in neighbouring burrow/larders to forage together under the same trees, encouraging them to socialize together -- usually in an "agonistic" manner (which basically means they wrestle).
+It turns out that chipmunks continue to capture seeds from a patch for at least two or three minutes beyond the time when the average rate of prey capture has fallen to or below the average of a tree that has not masted before moving on.
+In most cases the chupmunks are accurate to within about 10%.

 In fact, these types of behaviours are what many researchers have found in a wide variety of species; many different types of animals including fish, octopus, cuttlefish, eels, arthropods, reptiles, birds, and mammals can all detect about a 10% change in the “rate of prey capture” within a few minutes, wherever and whenever it occurs.
-It appears all of these diverse animal groups have developed neural nets capable of making the integral calculations required to determine the marginal rate of prey capture given a perception of time between prey captures to plot a logarithmic depletion curve.
+It appears that all of these diverse animal groups have developed neural nets capable of making the integral calculations required to determine the marginal rate of prey capture given a perception of time between prey captures to plot a logarithmic depletion curve.
 This means dogs can detect a 10% change in “the rate of reinforcement” between two different vocal cues, hand signals, dog handlers, or training situations.
 I don’t have a reference ready to support this broad claim because I have not had recent access to the scientific literature, but it’s something I believe has been firmly established within the behaviour research cannon.

 Before we talk about the particulars of what those “rates of reinforcement” are, and are good for, I want to clarify what I mean by “a 10% change in rate of reinforcement”.
 There are all kinds of ideas about what reinforcement is and how often you should do it, so I want to clarify some of the things I mean, and some of the things I DO NOT mean by this usage of “reinforcement”.